MikhaD/svelte-template/README.md

   - Do you want a skeleton or starter app?
   - Do you want a github action to deploy to github pages for you?

-- Dependabot on the github repo to keep the dependancies up to date
+- Dependabot on the github repo to keep the dependencies up to date
 - Action to deploy to NPM
 - The stuff that the regular sveltekit init asks you (Prettier, EsLint etc.)
 </details>